tyroprogrammer/learn-react-app/src/tutorial/08-ComposingComponents.md

 How do we tell this dialog to display different things?

-There are couple common patterns used in React to do this.
+There are a couple of common patterns used in React to do this:

 1. props.children

-One way to achieve this goal of reusing `Dialog` anywhere we like without `Dialog` having to know what it's displaying is by using the `children` props.
+One way to achieve this goal of reusing `Dialog` anywhere we like without `Dialog` having to know what it's displaying, is by using the `children` props.
 Let's look at one potential usage of `Dialog` component below to understand this:

 ```jsx
 //Displays EmployeeProfile inside a Dialog